 Entrepreneurship is often a male dominated field and while this is changing, change is slow.
 We all still have a long way to go.
 The business community is built around most leaders being men.
 When you think of business leaders that could inspire you, you might think of Richard Branson, Bill Gates, or Jeff Bezos.
 The fact that there is so little female representation in the higher end of female entrepreneurship can be disheartening.

 Because of this community the opportunities generally favour the situations men find themselves in based on their expected roles in society.
 While social progress is slow it is being made though.
-We are seeing more powerful women building their own businesses and making fantastic contributions to the business community but there is still more to do.
+We are seeing more powerful women building their own businesses, becoming great leaders by learning some of the important elements of sound leadership, and making fantastic contributions to the business community but there is still more to do.

 To conclude, women entrepreneurs face different challenges to their male counterparts.
 This can be discouraging for those that aspire to run a business.
 But just because there are things getting in the way it does not mean women will give up.
 The female business community is growing every day, so I am optimistic about what the future holds for business minded women.